Shays's Rebellion: Shutting down the courts

-Protests were also successful in shutting down courts in Great Barrington, Concord, and Taunton, Massachusetts in September and October.
+Protests were also successful in shutting down courts in Great Barrington, Concord, and Taunton, in September and October.
 James Warren wrote to John Adams on October 22, "We are now in a state of Anarchy and Confusion bordering on Civil War."
-Courts were able to meet in the larger towns and cities, but they required protection of the militia which Bowdoin called out for the purpose.
+Courts were able to meet in the larger towns and cities, but they required protection of the militia which Bowdoin called in for the purpose.
 Governor Bowdoin commanded the legislature to "vindicate the insulted dignity of government".
 Samuel Adams claimed that foreigners ("British emissaries") were instigating treason among citizens.
 Adams helped draw up a Riot Act and a resolution suspending habeas corpus so the authorities could legally keep people in jail without trial.

-Adams proposed a new legal distinction that rebellion in a republic should be punished by execution.
+Adams proposed a new legal distinction that rebellion in a republic should be punished by death.
 The legislature also moved to make some concessions on matters that upset farmers, saying that certain old taxes could now be paid in goods instead of hard currency.
 These measures were followed by one prohibiting speech critical of the government and offering pardons to protestors willing to take an oath of allegiance.
 These legislative actions were unsuccessful in quelling the protests, and the suspension of habeas corpus alarmed many.

-Warrants were issued for the arrest of several of the protest ringleaders, and a posse of some 300 men rode to Groton on November 28 to arrest Job Shattuck and other rebel leaders in the area.
+Warrants were issued for the arrest of several of the protest ringleaders, and a posse of around 300 men rode to Groton on November 28 to arrest Job Shattuck and other rebel leaders in the area.
 Shattuck was chased down and arrested on the 30th and was wounded by a sword slash in the process.
 This action and the arrest of other protest leaders in the eastern parts of the state angered those in the west, and they began to organize an overthrow of the state government.
 "The seeds of war are now sown", wrote one correspondent in Shrewsbury, and by mid-January rebel leaders spoke of smashing the "tyrannical government of Massachusetts".